Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 Fix 4.
 Boot into macOS Recovery to Fix Error 69888

-These are the best solutions if you can't unmount disk 69888 while adjusting volumes on the internal HDD on Mac.
-Disk elimination occurred in a few instances.
+Here are the best solutions if you can't unmount disk 69888 while adjusting volumes on the internal HDD on Mac: In some cases, disk elimination occurred.
 You encounter the "Couldn't unmount disk 69888" issue when attempting to change the boot drive.
+To resolve this, try restarting your Mac, booting from a different drive, or running a disk utility to repair the disk.
+If the problem persists, you may need to use a third-party tool like Disk Utility or a bootable USB drive to manually remove the disk.

 Step 2.
 Opt for "Disk Utility" to format the boot disk.

 Step 3.
-Erase the entire disk if you can't erase the Mac startup disk in recovery mode after hitting "View > Show All Devices" rather than eliminating the data volume.
+If you can't erase the Mac startup disk in recovery mode, erase the entire disk instead of just the data volume, and hit "View > Show All Devices" to see all available volumes.
+This will ensure the entire disk is erased, rather than just the data volume.

 select show all devices

-In case the error happens after removing Macintosh HD, you may try eliminating the Macintosh HD volume and opt for "Erase Volume Groups" instead.
+If the error occurs after removing Macintosh HD, try deleting the Macintosh HD volume and choose "Erase Volume Groups" instead.

 How to Recover Data from Macintosh HD Data